 - If you need to talk to or see your Primary Care Provider after the office has closed for the day, call your Primary Care Provider's office.
 When the on-call physician returns your call he or she will advise you on how to proceed. - If you think that you are not getting your medical care or Part D drugs within a reasonable amount of time, Chapter 10 tells what you can do. - You have the right to a women's health specialist without getting a referral.
-We do not require you to get referrals. - You have the right to get covered services from network providers within a reasonable amount of time. - This includes the right to get timely services from specialists. - If you can't get services within a reasonable amount of time, we must pay for out-of-network care. - You have the right to get emergency services or care that is urgently needed without prior approval (PA). - You have the right to get your prescriptions filled at any of our network pharmacies without long delays. - You have the right to know when you can use an out-of-network provider.
-To learn about out-of-network providers, refer to Chapter 3 of your Enrollee Handbook. - You have the right to know that when you talk with your doctors and other providers it's private. - You have the right to have an illness or treatment explained to you in a language you can understand. - You have the right to participate in decisions about your care, including the right to refuse treatment. - If you have questions, please call UHC Dual Choice DC-S001 (PPO D-SNP) at 1-866-242-7726, TTY 711, 8:00 a.m.-8:00 p.m., 7 days a week, October-March; 8:00 a.m.-5:30 p.m., Monday-Friday, April-September.
+A referral is approval from your PCP to use a provider that is not your PCP.
+You also have the right to choose an out-of-network provider that participates in Medicare. - You have the right to get covered services from network providers within a reasonable amount of time. - This includes the right to get timely services from specialists. - If you can't get services within a reasonable amount of time, we must pay for out-of-network care. - You have the right to get emergency services or care that is urgently needed without prior approval (PA). - You have the right to get your prescriptions filled at any of our network pharmacies without long delays. - You have the right to know when you can use an out-of-network provider.
+To learn about out-of-network providers, refer to Chapter 3 of your Enrollee Handbook. - You have the right to know that when you talk with your doctors and other providers it's private. - You have the right to have an illness or treatment explained to you in a language you can understand. - If you have questions, please call UHC Dual Choice DC-Q001 (PPO D-SNP) at 1-866-242-7726, TTY 711, 8:00 a.m.-8:00 p.m., 7 days a week, October-March; 8:00 a.m.-5:30 p.m., Monday-Friday, April-September.
 The call is free.
 For more information, visit myuhc.com/CommunityPlan.